-There is seldom a time I am not composing a document drafted in IATEX.
-Each document brings its own style and efficiency issues and, thus, each time I seem to have to solve a new little LaTeX programming problem.
+There is seldom a time I am not composing a document drafted in LATEX.
+Each document brings its own style and efficiency issues and, thus, each time I seem to have to solve some new little LATEX programming problem.

 A natural question might be, "Why not find an existing package that does what you need rather than coding your own thing?"
-Of course, sometimes what I need may be exist in an existing package.
-However, mostly I am too lazy to use an existing package if I can't immediately find one that meets my needs; or I find one but it doesn't install and work without difficulty and without much study.
+Of course, sometimes what I need may well be provided by an existing package.
+However, mostly I am too lazy to search out an existing package if I can't immediately find one that meets my needs; or I find one but it doesn't install and work without difficulty and without much study.
 I'd rather code my own little thing than struggle with package installation issues or inter-package interface issues.
-I'd rather do my own little thing (even if it is less efficient than what exists) to avoid having to understand complex documentation.1
+I'd rather do my own little thing (even if it is less efficient than what exists) to avoid having to understand complex documentation.

-LaTeX is swell because it is programmable such that I can create little "tools" that help me do what I want to do.
-Also, like any experienced computer programmer, I collect these little solutions for reuse in future documents by copying rather than new thinking.
+LATEX is swell because it is programmable, such that I can create little "tools" that help me do what I want to do.
+Also, like any experienced programmer, I collect these little solutions for reuse in future documents by copying rather than new thinking.

-In this presentation I give three examples of such little programming problems and the (perhaps quick-and-dirty) solutions I arrived at:
+In this note I give three examples of such little programming problems and the (perhaps quick-anddirty) solutions at which I arrived:

 - Issues and ways for typesetting ellipses

-- Blank verso sides without using the book style twoside option
+- Blank verso sides without using the book class's twoside option

-- Flexible layout out a photo album
+- Flexible layout of a photo album

-All three examples here derive from my work on which I have written before-self- or private-publishing.
-2
+All three examples here derive from my work on which I have written before-self- or private publishing. $^2$ situations and a few of the approaches, I describe what I do.